imazhar101/mcp-suite/servers/salesforce/README.md

 ## Features

+- **OAuth Authentication**: Automatic token management with persistence and auto-renewal
 - **Query**: Execute SOQL queries to retrieve records
 - **Create**: Create new records in any Salesforce object
 - **Read**: Retrieve specific records by ID